Glimmering wavelets dance in mangrove forest gloom.

 Moonrise is her walking hour.

-Muggers frighten her less than a frantic cacophony,
+frightens her less than the frantic cacophony,

 of carefree children and day time traffic.

 I’m told Helena’s uninterrupted stream of parcels,

 in the known universe.